santipvz/FASTA-manager/README.md

 <pre><code>fasta --stats --plots --casefile lower --drename</pre></code>

 # Results
-The processed sequences will be stored in the `results` directory, and statistics (if computed) will be saved in the `stats` directory.
-Plots (if generated) will be saved in the `plots` directory
+The processed sequences will be stored in the `results` directory, and statistics will be saved in the `stats` directory.
+Plots will be saved in the `plots` directory

 # Input File Format
 The input files are expected to follow the format: